xannor/hass_py_set_state/README.md

 ## Installation

-### HACS ###
+### HACS (0.9+) ###
-To install this with HACS you must add this repository as a Python Script, as this code is a service via python script and not a custom component.
+To install this with HACS you must add this repository as a Python Script, as this code is a service via python script and not a custom component. (must be at least version 0.9 of HACS for python scripts support)

 ### Manual ###
 Copy the Python script in to your `/config/python_scripts` directory.